Snikita2003/User_Management_API/README.md

 5. Search all users by given First Name
 6.  check Password Expiry
 7.  if Forgot Password
 8.  get All current Active users
+9. set role to user

 </pre>